Josh Homme Kicked a Female Photographer During a Concert

 Alongside photographs which clearly show Homme looking directly at her, and which she states were taken just before she was struck, Lauren also released a statement about the incident via Instagram.
 She wrote «I was where I was allowed to be, I was not breaking any rules.
 I was simply trying to do my job.
 I hold nobody accountable for this but Josh himself.»

-His actions epitomise rock and roll’s inherent problem with machismo.
 Of course it’s important to give a performance, but that should never put anyone at risk.
-Behaviour like this often puts female fans from going to rock shows, and if a genre is going to posit itself as somewhat counter-cultural, the bands playing in it should never deter people from showing up, whoever they are.
+Behavior like this often puts female fans from going to rock shows, and if a genre is going to posit itself as somewhat counter-cultural, the bands playing in it should never deter people from showing up, whoever they are.

 In response to the incident, Homme issued the following apology via the Queens of the Stone Age Twitter account: